Magneto-optic effects of the Cosmic Microwave Background

 where we used the WKB approximation, namely that $\partial_t |A_\lambda|\ll \omega |A_\lambda|$ and $\partial_t |\phi|\ll \omega\,|\phi|$.
 Indeed, this approximation is well satisfied since the variation in time of external potential (that is proportional to the external magnetic field amplitude) due to universe expansion is much smaller than photon/pseudoscalar frequency.
 We also used the fact that photons and pseudoscalar particles are assumed to be relativistic and expanded the operator $(\partial_t^2-\nabla )\simeq 2k(-i\partial_t+k)$.
 The system of Eqs. \ref{initial-sys} can be written in a matrix form as follows\footnote{Similar equations in Minkowski space-time are found in Ref. \cite{Raffelt:1987im}}

 Here $A_+$ is the photon state perpendicular to the transverse part of $\bs B_e$, $A_\times$ is the photon state parallel to the transverse part of $\bs B_e$ and $\bs I$ the identity matrix.
+The photon state labels ($+, \times$) which essentially correspond to the $y$ and $x$ components of $\bs A^i$ should not be confused with the gravitational wave polarization states ($+, \times$).
 The diagonal elements of the mixing matrix $M$ in Eqs. \eqref{matrix-eq} are $M_+=-\Pi^{22}/(2 k), M_\times=-\Pi^{11}/(2k)$ and $M_\phi=-m_\phi^2/(2k)$, while the off diagonal elements are $M_{\phi\gamma}=g_{\phi\gamma}B_e\sin(\Phi)/2$ and $iM_F=-\Pi^{12}/(2k)$ is the term that corresponds to the Faraday effect.
 The elements of the photon polarization tensor\footnote{The elements of the photon polarization tensor in magnetized, non relativistic and non degenerate electron plasma calculated in Ref. \cite{D'Olivo:2002sp}, include only the Faraday effect and CM effect in plasma.
 They do not include the contribution of vacuum polarization in magnetic field and CM effect in gases.} $\Pi^{11}, \Pi^{22}, \Pi^{12}$ and $\Pi^{21}$ are calculated in momentum space \cite{D'Olivo:2002sp} where we took the adiabatic limit $t^\prime\rightarrow t$.
 Their expressions will be given explicitly in the next sections.
 As far as concerns the nature of the large scale magnetic field, in this work is assumed that it has fixed direction in the sky and its amplitude $B_e$ is a slowly varying function of space coordinates, namely homogeneous or almost homogeneous in space.
 On the other hand due to universe expansion, the field amplitude changes in time, namely the large scale magnetic field is non stationary.